How many times have you failed to select text, open a context menu, or copy content when you attempted to do so?

 2. Mozilla Firefox

 I don’t feel comfortable using Firefox as my main web browser.
-However, Firefox has a robust “reading mode” that makes it easy to navigate even content-protected websites.
+By default, Firefox has a robust “reading mode” that makes navigating even content-protected sites straightforwardly.

 Here’s a screenshot: